-develop: to bring about growth or availability; to construct or alter a structure, to conduct a mining operation, to make a physical change in the use or appearance of the land, to divide land into parcels, or to create or terminate rights to access.
+develop: to bring about growth or availability, to construct or alter a structure, to conduct a mining operation, to make a physical change in the use or appearance of the land, to divide land into parcels, or to create or terminate rights to access.
 (Oregon Statewide Planning Goals)

-development activity: A use involving the planning, construction, modification, or removal of facilities, or other structures.
+development activity: a use involving the planning, construction, modification, or removal of facilities, or other structures.
 These activities may consist of the construction or exterior alteration of structures; dredging; drilling; dumping; filling; removal of any sand; gravel, or minerals; bulkheads; driving of piling; placing of obstructions; or any project of a permanent or temporary nature which interferes with the normal public use of the surface of the overlying lands.

 disturbance: to interfere or attempt to interfere with natural processes.
-Often referred to in regards to marine mammals and/or seabird colonies.
+Often referred to with respect to marine mammals and/or seabird colonies.

 ecosystem: the living and non-living components of the environment which interact or function together, including plant and animal organisms, the physical environment, and the energy systems in which they exist.
-All the components of an ecosystem are interrelated.
+All the components of an ecosystem are understood to be interrelated.
 (Oregon Statewide Planning Goals)

-ecotone: a transition area between different habitats or environments; the Oregon coast is within an ecotone between the subarctic waters of the Gulf of Alaska and the subtropical waters of California and Mexico.
-Further, the waters of Oregon's Territorial Sea are coastal waters, an ecotone between the oceanic habitat in waters over the continental margin and terrestrial habitats of Oregon's coastal watersheds and shoreline.
+ecotone: a transition area between different habitats or environments.
+The Oregon Coast is within an ecotone between the subarctic waters of the Gulf of Alaska and the subtropical waters of California and Mexico.
+Further, the waters of Oregon's territorial sea are coastal waters - an ecotone between marine habitats in waters over the continental margin and terrestrial habitats of Oregon's coastal watersheds and shoreline.

-educate: To provide with knowledge or training in a particular area or for a particular purpose.
+educate: to provide with knowledge or training in a particular area or for a particular purpose.

-enhancement: improvement in condition; in natural resources management referring to objective tasks undertaken to improve the condition, numbers, or prospects for survival of populations, habitats, or ecosystems.
+enhancement: improvement in condition.
+In natural resources management, this refers to objective tasks undertaken to improve the condition, numbers, or prospects for survival of populations, habitats, or ecosystems.